Roland Berger (company)

-Roland Berger (from 2001 to 2015 Roland Berger Strategy Consultants) is an international management consultancy headquartered in Munich.
-With 2,400 employees and 52 offices in 35 countries, it has a presence in all major industrialized and emerging markets.
-As the market leader in Germany, Roland Berger is the only European consultancy with an international presence and is one of the leading representatives of its industry.
-Annual sales in 2018 were around EUR 600 million, the most successful financial year to date.
+Roland Berger is a global strategy consulting firm headquartered in Munich, Germany.
+The company was founded in 1967 and has since established a global presence.
+Currently, Roland Berger employs around 3,500 people at more than 50 locations.
+In 2023, the company generated revenues of over one billion euros.
+The consultancy is wholly owned by its partners.

-The company was founded by Roland Berger in 1967 and expanded worldwide in the 1970s and 1980s.
-Majority owned by Deutsche Bank from 1987 to 1998, Roland Berger developed into a partnership in the 1990s following a management buyout.
-Today, the consulting firm is an independent partnership exclusively owned by some 230 Partners.
+The company is a full-line consultancy for all industries and management functions, with a particular focus on the optimization of operational and transformational processes, restructuring and reorganization, transaction consulting, digitalization and sustainability.
+Its client base includes large industrial and service companies as well as the public sector.

 History

 From 1962 to 1967, Roland Berger worked as a management consultant for the Boston Consulting Group.
 He then went into business for himself with the sole proprietorship Roland Berger International Marketing Consultants.
 One of his first assignments was to develop a new advertising concept for the tour operator Touropa.
 Over the years, the company's business shifted more and more from marketing to strategy consulting.
 Roland Berger successfully established a business model previously known from the United States in Germany.